wittend/mag-usb/docs/Limitations.md

 - File logging and named pipes are optional features; ensure correct permissions and paths.
 When disabled, related paths are ignored.

 ## Error handling
 - Some runtime errors print messages interleaved with JSON lines.
-If you require a clean data stream, redirect stderr and/or prefilter non‑JSON lines.
+If you require a clean data stream, redirect  and/or prefilter non‑JSON lines.

 ## Backward compatibility
 - Command‑line flags may evolve; use `-h` to discover current support.
 Configuration keys not recognized are ignored.